Shaka Hislop: Media work

 In 2008, Hislop began a weekly blog covering Major League Soccer for the British newspaper The Guardian's website.
 He works as a commentator on ESPN FC TV and in addition to commentary he has also interviewed several major footballing figures, including his former club manager Harry Redknapp after his move from Portsmouth to Tottenham Hotspur, USA international goalkeeper Kasey Keller, and Portuguese manager José Mourinho after he led Chelsea to the Premier League title in 2015.

 Personal life

 Hislop married his wife, Desha, in 1995.
 He is the cousin of American sprint athlete Natasha Hastings.
-He has 5 children; his daughter Khazia Hislop was a gymnast.
+He has five children; his daughter Khazia Hislop was a gymnast.
+His other daughter, Nia Hislop, plays football and has been capped for Trinidad and Tobago.

-His brother Kona played for Livingston and Hartlepool.
+His brother Kona played for Livingston and Hartlepool United.

 In July 2023, Hislop collapsed on air while working as an analyst for ESPN at the Rose Bowl, Pasadena.
 He later described the incident as "awkward" and said that he was seeking medical opinion.

+In December 2025, Hislop announced that he had what he described as "fairly aggressive prostate cancer".
+He said that he had undergone a prostatectomy a year earlier, and advised other men of Caribbean origin to be aware of prostate cancer due to elevated risk.